 Building missile shield: unclear threat, unknown cost

-“The real purpose of this move is political,” he told RT.
+Mark Avrum Gubrud, an assistant professor at the University of North Carolina, believes Washington is pursuing goals other than ensuring security.“The real purpose of this move is political,” he told RT.
 “The AMD is being used as a tool of diplomacy and as a tool of domestic politics.
 I don’t think the high officials in the Obama administration believe the system really has great effectiveness as a defense against a potential threat that does not even exist.”